 The Lost Man trail provides instant gratification to anyone who loves traversing high alpine terrain with see forever views.
 Starting at 11,500-ft. off Highway 82 just below Independence Pass (12,095-ft.), the trail features some of the easiest access to an alpine wonderland of meadows and lakes anywhere in the area.

-The trail begins with a moderate ascent along the nascent Roaring Fork River, passing pretty Independence Lake before topping out at panoramic Lost Man Pass (12,815-ft.).
-Beyond the pass the trail drops to picturesque Lost Man Lake then descends through beautiful meadows with great views of the Williams Mountains to Lost Man Reservoir and the lower trailhead on Highway 82, located 4-miles west of your starting point.
+The trail begins with a moderate ascent along the nascent Roaring Fork River and then passes pretty Independence Lake before topping out at panoramic Lost Man Pass (12,815-ft.).
+Beyond the pass the trail drops to picturesque Lost Man Lake and then descends through beautiful meadows with great views of the Williams Mountains to Lost Man Reservoir and the lower trailhead on Highway 82, located 4-miles west of your starting point.